manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 ## **1. Getting started with gopigo in simulation environment**

-The simulation environment is properly installes in "ROS1_Noetic_osrf" docker container.
+The simulation environment is properly installed in "ROS1_Noetic_osrf" docker container.

 ### **1.1.
 Connection to Docker container**